devfernandoa/devfernandoa/README.md

 - I really like pop culture references and my favorite movie quote is *"Oh Yes, The Past Can Hurt.
 But You Can Either Run From It, Or Learn From It."*

 ## Game Dev
-- I do a lot of game dev for fun
+- I do a lot of game dev for fun, mainly using unity or unreal engine
 - [Here](https://fernandoa.itch.io/sling) is a game I made on my spare time

 ------